Washington Tax & Labor Law Summary

 Household employers have four primary tax responsibilities.
 These are sometimes referred to as the Washington nanny tax obligations:

-1. Withhold Social Security and Medicare taxes from their employees paycheck each pay period.
+1. Withhold Social Security and Medicare taxes, as well as Paid Family & Medical Leave taxes from their employee's paycheck each pay period.
 Federal income taxes should be withheld based on the employees selections on Form W-4.

 *It is not legally required that income taxes be withheld.
 However, we strongly advise it so that the employee does not have a large tax burden at the end of the year and is not subjected to underpayment penalties.